rtrouton/MOFA/README.md

 ----

-### 🚀 Current Work in Progress
+### <sup>🚀 Current Work in Progress</sup>

-This project involves significant manual effort at first as I have yet to identify a reliable way to automate data extraction from the source (reliability).
-Currently, I am manually verifying information, removing outdated or irrelevant entries, and refining the data to ensure accuracy and relevance.
+<sup>This project involves significant manual effort at first as I have yet to identify a reliable way to automate data extraction from the source (reliability).
+Currently, I am manually verifying information, removing outdated or irrelevant entries, and refining the data to ensure accuracy and relevance. <sup>

-If you have suggestions or think something specific should be included, feel free to reach out—I’m happy to consider it!
-Once the foundational work is complete, ongoing updates will be straightforward and easily manageable.
+<sup>If you have suggestions or think something specific should be included, feel free to reach out—I’m happy to consider it!
+Once the foundational work is complete, ongoing updates will be straightforward and easily manageable.</sup>

-We are actively focusing on:
+<sup>We are actively focusing on:</sup>

-- **Feature/Improvement:** Recreating Raw XML (Completed 12/3/24)
+<sup> - **Feature/Improvement:** Recreating Raw XML (Completed 12/3/24)</sup> <br>
-- **Feedback:** Actively seeking user feedback to determine if there is additional information to be moved over or included.
+<sup> - **Feedback:** Actively seeking user feedback to determine if there is additional information to be moved over or included.</sup>

 ## <img src="images/Microsoft_Logo_512px.png" alt="Download Image" width="20"></a> Microsoft Office Installers